sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

 end;
 ```

-Some people use this style in languages that don’t require it:
+Some programmers use this style in languages that don’t require it:

 <!--
 const submitOrder = vi.fn()